conradmutai/mini-gpt-2/README.md

 The next realization is that the lack of overlapping windows led to very few gradient updates per epoch.
 With a stride equal to the sequence length, few windows were produced, and the model saw a very small fixed set of examples again and again, leading to this sort of memorization.

 ### Attentions Shape Issues
+While creating the multi-head self-attention, several factors needed to be accounted for, and the one that I failed to account for was the shapes of the variables Queries, Keys, and Values, all having different shapes, leading to errors during the calculations that were part of the self-attention.
+Fixing this led to the appropriate behaviour for multi-head self-attention.

 ### Softmax-Applied-Twice
+At first, softmax was applied within the .forward() of the GPT; however, this would in turn cause the issue softmax(softmax(x)), as the model's results were to be fed in either way.
+This led to the removal of it from within the GPT.forward() function, and the choice for the model to rather return raw logits.

 ## References
 - Understanding Deep Learning. _Understanding Deep Learning_ [https://udlbook.github.io/udlbook/](url)